Eight Constitution Medicine Applies Only to Humans — Here Is Why

 • Eight Constitution Medicine applies only to humans — not because the theory arbitrarily excludes animals, but because the conditions that generate constitutional differentiation are uniquely human.

-• ECM constitutions arise from the interaction of three human-specific factors: complex psychosomatic organ dynamics, a uniquely broad and culturally structured food environment, and the capacity for constitutional pulse diagnosis.
+• ECM constitutions arise from the interaction of two human-specific factors: complex psychosomatic organ dynamics, and a uniquely broad and culturally structured food environment.

 • Animals operate largely through instinct and fixed behavioral patterns.
 The mind-body feedback loops that drive constitutional differentiation in humans are largely absent in other species.

-• Humans are the only species that has spread across every climate zone on Earth and developed entirely different food cultures in each — creating the selective pressures that drove constitutional differentiation.
+• Humans are the only species that has spread across every climate zone on Earth and developed entirely different food cultures in each — creating the conditions under which constitutional differentiation matters clinically.

-• While animal dietary patterns can be loosely compared to ECM constitutional tendencies for educational purposes, this is an analogy, not a diagnosis.
+• Some animal dietary patterns can be loosely compared to ECM constitutional tendencies for educational purposes, but this is an analogy, not a diagnosis.

 What Generates Constitutional Differentiation

 To understand why ECM does not apply to animals, it helps to understand what generates constitutional differentiation in humans in the first place.
 ECM constitutions are not arbitrary categories.
-They are the eight stable configurations of innate Zang-fu organ hierarchy that emerge from the biology of a species capable of three things simultaneously: complex psychosomatic organ dynamics, global geographic dispersal with radically varied food environments, and long-term dietary choice.
+They are the eight stable configurations of innate Zang-fu organ hierarchy that emerge from the biology of a species capable of two things simultaneously: complex psychosomatic organ dynamics, and global geographic dispersal with radically varied food environments.

-Remove any one of these three factors, and constitutional differentiation of the ECM type does not occur.
-Animals lack at least two of the three.
+Remove either of these factors, and constitutional differentiation of the ECM type does not occur.
+Animals lack the necessary conditions in both respects.
 This is why the system is human-specific.

 In Korean Traditional Medicine (KTM), the traditional healing system of Korea also known as Hanbang (한방), the Zang organs are not purely physiological structures.
 They are understood as integrated systems that govern both physical function and specific domains of mental and emotional life.
 The liver governs the free flow of Qi and is associated with frustration and anger.
 The heart governs mental clarity and is associated with joy and agitation.
 The kidneys are associated with fear and with the deep reserves of constitutional vitality.